Top 7 Drinks to Support Your Immune Resilience

 According to a 2007 meta-analysis published in Lancet Infectious Diseases, echinacea may help to reduce the risk of illness by 50 percent or more and may shorten the duration of it by one to one and a half days (14).
 If you want to build immune resilience or feel like you are coming down with something, echinacea tea is a great choice.
 I recommend and personally love Yogi Tea – Echinacea Immune Support.

-Turmeric is an important part of Ayurvedic and Indian medicine and has been used as an herbal remedy, popular supplement, and delicious tea in the US as well for the past decades.
+Turmeric is an important part of Ayurvedic and Indian medicine and has been used as an herbal remedy, popular supplement, and delicious tea in the US as well for the past decade.
 Turmeric is one of the most well-studied spices out there.
 According to a 2007 study published in the Journal of Clinical Immunology, curcumin, the active ingredient in turmeric is beneficial for your immune system (15).

 According to a 2018 study published in Advanced Biomedical Research, turmeric offers antimicrobial and anti-inflammatory benefits that can help support immune resilience (16).
 While you can easily make your own turmeric tea, I warmly recommend Electric Turmeric Tea for convenience and a delicious taste.